 How to take charge of product information consistency

-Product information consistency starts with providing the correct information to resellers (and this is also where things begin to go wrong), but maintaining it is much more about auditing what information resellers actually display.
+Product information consistency starts with providing the correct information to resellers (which is also where things go wrong) but maintaining it is much more about auditing what information resellers actually display.

 This means that your product content is in the hands of someone else.
 In the end, it’s the retailer that decides which product information and how it appears for the consumer.
-They might describe your product in a passionate way but still miss crucial information or details creating inconsistency.
+They might describe your product passionately but still miss crucial information or details, creating inconsistency.

-The best way to take charge of these product consistency drivers is to start monitoring them across resellers.
-And the best way to do that is with the help of an ecommerce auditing tool.
+The best way to take charge of these product consistency drivers is to monitor them across resellers.
+And the best way to do that is with the help of an eCommerce auditing tool.